mcuntz/pyeee/docs/source/userguide.rst

 The three parameters :math:`x_0, x_1, x_2` of the Ishigami-Homma
 function follow uniform distributions between :math:`-\pi` and :math:`+\pi`.
 Say that :math:`x_1` follows a Gaussian distribution around the mean `0` with a standard deviation of 1.81.
-We want to sample between three standard deviations, which includes about 99.7\% of the total distribution.
-This means that the lower bound would be 0.0015 and the upper bound 0.9985.
+We want to sample between plus or minus three standard deviations, which includes about 99.7\% of the total distribution.
+This means that the lower bound would be 0.0015 (0.003/2.) and the upper bound 0.9985.

 .. code-block:: python

     import scipy.stats as stats
-    dist      = [None, stats.normal, stats.uniform]
+    dist      = [None, stats.norm, stats.uniform]
     distparam = [None, (0., 1.81), (-np.pi, 2.*np.pi)]
     lb        = [-np.pi, 0.0015, 0.]
     ub        = [np.pi, 0.9985, 1.]